martin-mcgloin/com.airthings/README.md

-# com.airthings
+# com.airthings.restapi
-Homey application using the Airthings OAuth2 API
+Homey application using the Airthings REST API with OAuth2 authentication.